Rock City waterfall in Chattanooga, TN

 Fairyland Caverns

-This dark walk through a cave features gnomes and scenes from fairytales.
+A dark walk through a cave will take you past gnomes and scenes from fairytales.
 Carter hired an Atlanta sculptor named Jessie Sanders to create the colorful scenes.
 The use of blacklight creates a visually stunning experience.

 Mother Goose Village